Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 This class listens on websocket port and once property is changed (message is received) it will recreate message and continue with message handling.

-## Customizing DataApp <a name="customizingdataapp"></a>
+## Customizing DataApp SFTP <a name="customizingdataapp"></a>

-If you need to modify dataApp, you can perform such modification in 2 places: Consumer or Provider side.
+If you need to modify DataApp SFTP, you can perform such modification in 2 places: Consumer or Provider side.

 ### Consumer side modification <a name="consumersidemodification"></a>